 - They had a home there which they used as a house church.
-They welcomed Apollos and gave him further instruction and correction on his teachings about Christ. - They evidently commended Apollos when he went to do mission work in Achaia (Greece) since they had previous connections to the church(es) there.
+They welcomed Apollos and gave him further instruction and correction on his teachings about Christ.
+They evidently commended Apollos when he went to do mission work in Achaia (Greece) since they had previous connections to the - church(es) there. - Explain: "Church fellowship has circular blessings."
+You never know how the gospel will spread when you support it and encourage faithful mission work. - In this case we see how supporting mission work can return home to strengthen the places we've left behind! - Explain why house churches were common in the ancient - church.
+How might this be applied to ministry today?
+They served as a meeting place when there was no synagogue, or the synagogue leaders kicked out the Christians teachers. - Christians can open their homes and lives up to serve one another in Several examples can be pointed to in our mission fields where it is not permissible, illegal, or dangerous to meet for Bible Study, but they gather in the basements and homes of people who support the spread of the gospel.

-Explain: "Church fellowship has circular blessings."
+They can augment ministry efforts today or help with a mission start.

-- You never know how the gospel will spread when you support it and encourage faithful mission work. - In this case we see how supporting mission work can return home to strengthen the places we've left behind!
+3Greet Prisca and Aquila, my fellow workers in Christ Jesus.
+4who risked their necks for my life.
+I am not the only one who is thankful to them.
+All the churches of the Gentiles meets at their house.

-Greet also the church that meets at their house.
+5Greet also the church that